 Firstly let me confess that I’m not a stylist or a brand expert!
-However, as a photographer I know the importance of visual messaging.
+However, as a personal branding photographer, I know the importance of visual messaging.
 “A picture speaks a thousand words” which is why among other things, choosing what to wear for your personal branding photo shoot is so important.
-You need to think about choosing the clothes that make you feel and look your best while keeping in mind they say about you.
+You need to think about choosing the clothes that make you feel and look your best while keeping in mind what they say about you.

 What message is your look saying about you and your brand?
 Do you want to come across as creative?
 Fun?
 Easy-going?
 Professional?
 There’s a lot to think about and it can all feel a bit overwhelming which is why I’ve put together a few things to consider when deciding what to wear.

 Outfit styling comes more naturally to some than others.
 Many of you will already have a very clear idea of what your style is and might just want to look at a few Pinterest boards for some fresh ideas.
 But if you are anything like me and don’t have a clue you might want to invest in a personal shopper whose job it is to make you look great.
 Or even consider booking a session with a branding stylist before your session.